PolarCookie/PolarGuides/README.md

 Translating Ding80's leveling guide to work in the Zygor leveling guide addon
 Discord: https://discord.gg/SjXbNRX

+## Setup
-Open addon setting panel, goto zygor, goto dynamic progress, untick "mark obsolete steps" and "skip obsolete steps" and set "Allow levels ahead" to 80.
+Open addon setting panel, goto zygor, go to dynamic progress, untick "mark obsolete steps" and "skip obsolete steps" and set "Allow levels ahead" to 10.
-Ding80 makes you do green / yellow quests, and you usually outlevel the mobs you fight.

 ## Edits done to Ding80
 Colonel Kurzen and full Jungle Secrets chain is added.
 Desolace has been replaced by Arathi Highlands.

+## Tips
 Warlocks learn succubus at lvl ~32
 Warlocks learn felhunter at lvl ~38

-Progress:
+## Progress
 Dun Morogh 1-12 done
 Alliance 13-20 done, except druid water form questline, it fits into late westfall questing and it's written into Zygor's.
 A huge grind section (~8k xp) at the end of lvl 19; any quests missed? cloth capitol quests or a detour to Darkshore maybe?
 Alliance 20-24 done